BrianDanaher1/FosterCare_Project/README.md

 --> custom algorithm to find the most influential characteristics </br>
 --> concept is fairly simple, see code for more details </br>
 --> uses ML_removals, and outputs "STAT_ALG" and "STAT_ALG_RESULTS.csv" </br>
+--> current work: need to normalize data in algorithm to make this more statistically robust

 ![STAT_ALG](https://raw.githubusercontent.com/mathemacode/FosterCare_Project/master/plots/STAT_ALG_GGPLOT.png)